-Adamas is Milos main port of entry and the island’ busiest settlement even with Plaka being the capital.
-This port is protected from the Meltemi wind flowing from the north, leading to one of the calmest waters you will come across.
-On your way to Milos, you will be greeted by the Cycladic sight of a cluster of tight white houses, which tend to spread as you proceed up a hill up to a blue-domed picture-perfect church.
-Adamas comes with a waterfront promenade that comes lined up with restaurants, ice-cream parlours, bars, cafes, travel agencies and ports.
-A walk from Adamas in either direction will bring you to the Island’s two beaches: Adamas beach and the small beach of Lagada, which are located on opposite sides of each other.
-You can also decide to book accessible to some of the Island’s inaccessible coves consisting of moored bats along the quay.
+Adamas is Milos main port and the island’s busiest place even though Plaka is the capital.
+This port is protected from the ‘Meltemi’ wind from the north, giving it the calmest waters you will ever come across.
+On your way to Milos, you will see the famous Cycladic sight of a cluster of white houses, which tend to spread as you proceed up the hill and a blue-domed, picture-perfect church.
+Adamas waterfront promenade is lined up with restaurants, ice-cream parlours, bars, cafes, travel agencies and docks.
+A walk from Adamas in either direction will take you to the island’s two beaches: Adamas beach and the small beach of Lagada, which are located on the opposite sides of the port.
+You can also book a boat trip to some of the island’s inaccessible coves around the island.

-This city rose to life in 1835 after being built by Sfakian refugees from Crete after they experienced failure in an attempt to rebel against the Turks.
-Since then, Adamas has grown to become a vital preserve of history because of its strategic position in the Aegean, and its naturally made harbour.
-This town will be the perfect place to spend a night when you are in Milos, as all the distances to almost every interesting places around are equal.
+The city was built in 1835 by Sfakian refugees from Crete after their failure to rebel against the Turks.
+Since then, Adamas has developed to become a vital preserve of history because of its strategic position in the Aegean, and its naturally made harbour.
+This place is the perfect to spend a night when you are in Milos, it is easily accessible from any other location you may be staying at.

 Top things to do in Adamas, Milos

-- Visit the Art Gallery housed by the WWII Bomb Shelter
+- Visit the Art Gallery housed at the WWII Bomb Shelter

-In the course of WWII during the German occupation, the Minoans constructed a large network of underground tunnels to act as bomb shelters.
-Today, the tunnels have been repurposed to fit an art gallery.
-Hop in for a cool and eerie experience.
+In the course of WWII during the German occupation, the inhabitants constructed a large network of underground tunnels to act as bomb shelters.
+Today, the tunnels have been repurposed to accomodate the art gallery.
+Step in for a cool and eerie experience.

-The port town of Adamas houses 3 out of the 7 museums in the Island of Milos, with each revealing a distinct Milos life and culture.
-Visit the Milos Mining Museum and learn about the Island’s geological past, the Ecclesiastical museum to show the Island under Venetian rule and the Naval Museum, located close to the cultural centre.
+In the port town of Adamas, there are 3 out of the 7 museums of Milos island, each one revealing a distinctive Milos life and culture characteristic.
+Visit the Milos Mining Museum and learn about the island’s geological past, the Ecclesiastical Museum to learn about the island under the Venetian rule and the Naval Museum, located close to the cultural centre.

 - Have a meal as you enjoy a view of the spectacular calm waterfront.

-Adamas is the home to some of the unrivalled variety of restaurants across the Island of Milos, given its growing popularity with tourists.
-Take a stroll across the port and choose the café or restaurant in line with your mood.
+In Adamas, there is an unrivalled variety of restaurants, explaining for its increasing popularity with tourists.
+Stroll along the port and choose the café or restaurant to match your mood.

-- Enjoy drinks with the full view of the sea.
+- Enjoy drinks with full view of the sea.

-nes are in Adamas, at the full glare of the sea.
-Enjoy a calm spectacular sunset as you enjoy a locally brewed cocktail.
+The island of Milos does not have that many bars, but some of the greatest ones are in Adamas, manyin front of the sparkling sea.
+Enjoy a calm spectacular sunset as you enjoy a locally inspired cocktail.

 What to eat

-A visit to Adamas is not complete without a taste of freshly cooked Mediterranean style seafood such as a grilled octopus or the stuffed shrimp.
-The grilled octopus is cooked with some olive oil and comes with a slice of lemon to give you a dash of extra original Mediterranean taste.
+A visit to Adamas is not complete without a taste of freshly cooked Mediterranean style seafood such as a grilled octopus or stuffed squids.
+The grilled octopus is cooked with some olive oil and is served with a wedge of lemon to give you a dash of extra original Mediterranean taste.
 You will definitely love it.

 - Greek-style pasta (Pastichio)